You are here: Urology Textbook > Kidneys > Urogenital tuberculosis

 Epidemiology of Tuberculosis

-The WHO estimates that one third of humanity is infected with Mycobacterium tuberculosis (1.7 billion people).
-8 million new cases per year of clinical significant infections, 1,5–3 million people per year die of tuberculosis.
+The WHO estimates that one quarter of humanity is infected with Mycobacterium tuberculosis, 2018 there were 10 million new cases of clinical significant infections and 1,5 million deaths caused by TB.

 Tuberculosis epidemiology in Germany: